 For any member of the LGBTQIA+ community, coming out and living their most authentic, truthful life is a huge moment.
 There’s always intense pressure and scrutiny, not to mention nerves and anxieties about how family, friends, and the world will see them.
-Some celebrities have undergone this life moment in the public eye, and we’re taking a look at those stars who proudly came out in 2021.
+Today, June 1, marks the start of Pride Month, which celebrates and embraces members of the LGBTQIA+ community and their long fight for equality.
+The month of June was chosen, as it also coincides with the same month that the 1969 Stonewall Riots occurred.
+Some celebrities have undergone the life-changing moment of disclosing their identity to the world in the public eye, especially this year!
+To kick off Pride Month, we’re taking a look at those stars who proudly came out in 2021.

-In late March, while chatting with Joe Rogan during the March 27 episode of his podcast, The Joe Rogan Experience, Demi shared that she identifies as pansexual, meaning that her attraction is not solely based on someone’s biological sex, gender, or gender identity.
-“I’m so fluid now, and a part of the reason why I am so fluid is because I was super closeted off,” she shared.
+In late March, while chatting with Joe Rogan during the March 27 episode of his podcast, The Joe Rogan Experience, Demi shared that they identify as pansexual, meaning that their attraction is not solely based on someone’s biological sex, gender, or gender identity.
+“I’m so fluid now, and a part of the reason why I am so fluid is because I was super closeted off,” they shared.
 “I’m part of the alphabet mafia and proud.”

 “I do have the most amazing, wonderful, perfect, most beautiful girlfriend in the whole world,” JoJo gushed.
 “It’s not something I’m ashamed of.
 I just haven’t shown the Internet yet.”
 Before coming out, JoJo made a TikTok video featuring the song “Born This Way” by Lady Gaga.
 “After the ‘Born This Way’ TikTok, I was on FaceTime with [my girlfriend] talking about all the love that came in but I still hadn’t actually confirmed it.
 So I was like…I kind of just want to post this picture on my real story.
 And she was like, ‘Do it!’”